730-2 EXEMPTIONS FROM WORK ACTIVITIES

 Note:

-A caretaker relative shall be required to participate in work activities up to the number of hours that appropriate and affordable child care, including suitable informal child care, is available.
+A parent or caretaker relative shall be required to participate in work activities up to the number of hours that appropriate and affordable child care, including suitable informal child care, is available.

 Child care is appropriate when a provider who is willing to take care of the participant’s child: